google/yggdrasil-decision-forests/documentation/installation.md

 ... --repo_env=CC=clang
 ```

-*Note:* On MacOS you may need to `brew install numpy` if a version installed via
+*Note:* On MacOS, you may need to `brew install numpy` if a version installed
-pip is not available on the paths used by bazel.
+via pip is not available on the paths used by bazel.

 ### Windows